Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Integral Equations

 A more ambitious application might be to study a network of channels meeting in a compact set.
 Using an idea similar to that employed in~\cite{BonChaFli_2022} one can decompose $\bbR^2$ into a collection of truncated sectors, $\{S_1,\dots, S_N\}$ each containing a single semi-infinite channel

 with electrical properties modeled by an operator of the form

 Here $\langle\cdot,\cdot\rangle$ is the Euclidean inner product in $\bbR^2.$ The channels meet in a compact interaction zone, $D.$ See Figure~\ref{fig3}.
-Using our construction we can build a fundamental solution, $\fE_j=\cS_{k_1}+\cW_j,$ for each operator $L_j.$
+Using our construction we can build a fundamental solution, $\fE_j=\cS_{k_1}+W_j,$ for each operator $L_j.$

 Solutions to $L_ju_j=0$ in $S_j$ can then be written as sums of single and double layers w.r.t. $\fE_j$ integrated over $\pa S_j.$ Imposing jump conditions across the common boundaries of the sectors would then lead to systems of integral equations over $\cup \pa S_j,$ analogous to~\eqref{eqn37.24}.
-These would be supplemented with boundary conditions on $\pa D.$ As before, the kernels of the various $\cW_j$ decay like $(|s|+|t|)^{-\frac 12}$ as one goes out to infinity along components of the $\pa S_j.$ Unfortunately, unless the $\pa S_j$ is orthogonal to the channel lying in $S_j,$ the normal derivatives of these kernels will also decay at this rate.
+These would be supplemented with boundary conditions on $\pa D.$ As before, the kernels of the various $W_j$ decay like $(|s|+|t|)^{-\frac 12}$ as one goes out to infinity along components of the $\pa S_j.$ Unfortunately, unless the $\pa S_j$ is orthogonal to the channel lying in $S_j,$ the normal derivatives of these kernels will also decay at this rate.
 Thus it seems unlikely that these integral equations will be well posed in any useful function space.
-Adding a little dissipation does lead to tractable integral equations.
+Adding a little dissipation does lead to tractable integral equations, which, in light of the limiting absorption principle, provides a viable method for the approximate solution of such problems.

 \end{remark}